Matrix majorization in large samples: Conclusion

 In this work we have connected several problems of majorization to the theory of preordered semirings.
-Using this framework, we have (re)derived several important results dealing with conditions for majorization of probability vectors in the asymptotic and catalytic regimes.
-Most notably, we have derived new sufficient and generically necessary conditions for asymptotic and catalytic matrix majorization, i.e.,\ Blackwell dominance in the finite-outcome setting.
+Using this framework, we have derived new sufficient and generically necessary conditions for large-sample and catalytic matrix majorization, i.e.,\ Blackwell dominance in the finite-outcome setting.
 In this latter context, we have in particular identified the relevant monotone quantities as \emph{matrix $\mathuline{\alpha}$-divergences} which can be viewed as a generalization of the one-parameter family of the standard R\'{e}nyi divergences.

 We would like to point out that this theory has some well-known connections not only to problems of classical statistics, but also to \emph{resource theories} in the context of quantum information processing.
 All basic quantum devices\,---\,quantum states, channels, and observables\,---\,can also be described as suitable generalizations of statistical experiments (see, e.g.,\ \cite{Kuramochi2017}).
-Specifically, in the resource theory of entanglement of pure quantum states, where we may say that a pure (vector) state $\phi$ of a compound system $AB$ is `above' another pure state $\psi$ if there is a local-operations-and-classical-communication (LOCC) quantum channel $\Phi$ such that $\Phi(|\fii\>\<\fii|)=|\psi\>\<\psi|$.
+Specifically, in the resource theory of entanglement of pure quantum states, where we may say that a pure (vector) state $\fii$ of a compound system $AB$ is `above' another pure state $\psi$ if there is a local-operations-and-classical-communication (LOCC) quantum channel $\Phi$ such that $\Phi(|\fii\>\<\fii|)=|\psi\>\<\psi|$.
 It is well-known \cite{nielsen99} that this happens if and only if the Schmidt vector of $\psi$ majorizes that of $\fii$.
 Thus one obtains conditions for catalytic LOCC-ordering for pure states from Theorem \ref{thm:klimeshTheorem}, as also pointed out in \cite{klimesh2007inequalities}.
 Similar results also hold for incoherent transformations of pure states \cite{DuBaiGuo2015}.